xyb3rt/sxiv/README.md

-    -b           Do not show info bar on bottom of window -c           Remove all orphaned cache files from thumbnail cache and exit -d           Scale all images to 100%, but fit large images into window -F           Use size-hints to make the window fixed/floating -f           Start in fullscreen mode
+    -b           Do not show info bar on bottom of window -c           Remove all orphaned cache files from thumbnail cache and exit -F           Use size-hints to make the window fixed/floating -f           Start in fullscreen mode
     -G GAMMA     Set image gamma to GAMMA (-32..32)